 II.
 Many of its emblems and structures are occult.
 The obelisk in St. Peter’s square is an emblem of Baal and the male organ.
 The 8 pointed circle around it represents “mother earth” and the female organ.
 Both combination stands for fertility rites.
 The pope faces this emblem whenever he is addressing the people.

 High on the wall of St. Peter’s church in Rome is a huge, golden sun burst image right above the high altar.
 The monstrance which Catholics bow to is also sun-shaped.
 Sun worship is an old form of demonism.
 A 33 degree Mason wrote:

 IV.
 It teaches false doctrines.
-Jesus said “ye shall know the truth and the truth shall set you free” (Jh 8:32).
-For a person to be truely set free, he must first know the truth- not a church or a rite.
+Jesus said “ye shall know the truth and the truth shall set you free” (Jn.
+8:32).
+For a person to be truely set free, he must first know the truth – not just a church or rites.
 All false doctrines originate from Satan, the father of lies.
-When a person persists in unbiblical doctrines and rebels against the Bible, he remains in demonic bondage.
+So when a person persists in unbiblical doctrines and rebels against the Bible, he remains in demonic bondage.